Account Aliases vs. Masked Aliases

 - When you want to quickly create multiple addresses without using your masked alias quota

 Masked aliases function like completely separate email accounts that deliver to your inbox.
-They provide a higher level of identity separation.
+They provide a higher level of identity separation and appear as completely independent email addresses.

 Key Features: